Overview of disposition reviews

 Permanently delete it.

-Reviewers can view either pending or historical dispositions, and export that list as a .csv file.
+Reviewers can view either pending or completed dispositions, and export that list as a .csv file.

 A disposition review can include content in Exchange mailboxes, SharePoint sites, OneDrive accounts, and Office 365 groups.
 Content awaiting a disposition review in those locations is deleted only after a reviewer chooses to permanently delete the content.

-Setting up the disposition review by creating a label
+Setting up the disposition review by creating a retention label

-A disposition review is an option when you create a label in Office 365.
-Note that this option is not available in a retention policy but only in a label with retention settings.
+A disposition review is an option when you create a retention label in Office 365.
+Note that this option is not available in a retention policy but only in a retention label that's configured to retain content.

-For more information about labels, see Overview of labels.
+For more information about retention labels, see Overview of retention labels.